-Perhaps the nicest food court in Las Vegas, the Fulton Street Food Hall at Harrahs Las Vegas offers everything from simple sandwiches to, lasagna, to sushi – all in a sleek and attractive, comfortable dining setting just off the casino floor.
+One of the nicest food courts in Las Vegas, the Fulton Street Food Hall at Harrahs Las Vegas offers everything from simple sandwiches to, lasagna, to sushi – all in a sleek and attractive, comfortable dining setting just off the casino floor.
 Alternatively, you can get your order to go.

 The food court has nine different stations.
 You’ll go to which ever station (or stations) you prefer, than pay for the food at a central-cashier stand, sort of like cafeteria style.

 Bobby’s Burgers – Opened in November 2021, Celebrity Chef Bobby Flay brought his twist on gourmet hamburgers to Harrah’s.
 The location out front next to the escalators going upstairs features items such as the “Bobby Blue & Bacon Burger,” which is topped with bacon and a blue cheese sauce.
 There’s also a selection of hand-crafted milkshakes for dessert.
 Open for breakfast, menu items include a variety of egg dishes and sandwiches.